AlfredRico/EDA-Feature-Engineering-with-Python/README.md

 4. Aggregate total strikes by day and rank highest-activity days.
 5. Aggregate total strikes by month.
 6. Build a monthly bar chart (`month_txt` vs `number_of_strikes`).

-## Key Findings
-- Lightning activity peaks strongly in summer months.
-- **August** had the highest monthly total with **15,525,255** strikes.
-- Top daily strike counts were concentrated in August (for example, August 29 had 1,070,457 strikes).

-## Visualization Summary
-The monthly bar chart shows a gradual rise from spring into summer, a sharp peak in August, and then a steady decline through fall and winter, signaling a strong seasonal behavior in 2018 lightning strikes.

 ## Notes
 - The full dataset is not included in the repo due to size, A truncated sample is used for demonstration.